mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 ### 1.1 ###

-* Add filter to specify flightmanager services for a specific year
+* Added a shortcode parameter to specify the year to be displayed
-* Show Year behind month names in flightmanager schedule
+* Headlines for each month now show the year
-* When assigning services, show how many services are already assigned to a member
+* When assigning services, it is now displayed how many services are already assigned to a member
-TODO: Update german LIESMICH.md!!!

 ### 1.0 ###